engmaths/emat10006/materials/worksheet2.md

 computer, so that we can add and edit files on our computer before putting them on the repo.

-From the repo page, click the green 'Clone or Download' button, and copy the link that it gives you.
+From the repo page, click the green 'Code' button, and copy the link that it gives you.
 Then in a terminal window, navigate to a suitable place to create a new local repo, such as Documents.
 Then type `git clone` followed by a space and the URL you just copied.